Quick Summary

 These articles tell us about the appointment, and validation of the district judges.

 Part 7 of the Indian Constitution deals with the states under Part B of the first schedule.
 It focused on the princely states.
-The 7th Amendment repealed this part in 1956.
+The 7th Amendment repealed this part in 1956, reflecting the evolving nature of these parts of Indian Constitution and the integration of princely states into the Indian Union.

 Part 8 of the Indian Constitution includes Articles 239 to 242, which deals with Union Territories and their administration.
-The President administers them until the Parliament says otherwise, as they have the ultimate jurisdiction.
+Parts of Indian Constitution, The President administers them until the Parliament says otherwise, as they have the ultimate jurisdiction.

 Part 9A of the Indian Constitution specifies information related to Municipalities.
 Vital Parts of Indian Constitution, They are urban local bodies that provide civic services and amenities to their citizens.
 This part mentions that the roles and functions will differ based on the size and population of the municipality.

 One type of self-help group is a cooperative society.
-It is a crucial instrument for safeguarding citizens against capitalist exploitation and advancing the objectives of social and economic justice as stated in the Preamble to the Indian Constitution.
-The Constitution (97th Amendment) Act of 2011 added Articles 243ZH to 243ZT to Part IX-B, which followed Part IX-A. Cooperative societies are the main topic of this new section.
+It is a crucial instrument for safeguarding citizens against capitalist exploitation and advancing the objectives of social and economic justice as stated in the Preamble to the parts of Indian Constitution.
+The Constitution (97th Amendment) Act of 2011 added Articles 243ZH to 243ZT to Part IX-B, which followed Part IX-A. Cooperative societies are the main topic of this new section of the parts of Indian Constitution.

 Part 10 of the Indian Constitution includes Article 244, which deals with administrating and controlling the Scheduled and Tribal areas in all states.
 However, the Sixth schedule applied to the states that are an exception, namely, Meghalaya, Mizoram, Assam, and Tripura.